 How to Properly Secure a Construction Site

 But first, let’s take a look at the scope of the problem.
-Knowing the extent of the issues and the risks it could pose for your business will help you develop a security plan that addresses the specific liabilities of your jobsite.
+Knowing the extent of the issues and the risks that a lack of security at construction site could pose for your business will help you develop a construction security plan that addresses the specific liabilities of your jobsite.

 Why is equipment theft so prevalent?
 The same NER study identifies four main factors that make construction machinery theft a viable crime: